BruhMcpe/ankelom/README.md

 # Ankelom
-An upcoming Minecraft Server Manager focused on robustness and ease of access.
+Deploy Game servers with ease.
 ## Planned Features
+- Support for Minecraft and other games.
 ### Supported Server Software
 - **Plugins:**
   - Paper